robertnishihara/gess/README.md

-gess
-====
+# Gess

-An MCMC algorithm for sampling continuous probability distributions in parallel
+Generalized Elliptical Slice Sampling: An MCMC algorithm for sampling continuous probability distributions in parallel